 1) Fantastic Flares

-SDO has witnessed countless astounding flares — giant outbursts of plasma released from the solar surface — many of which have become iconic images of the ferocity our nearest star.
+SDO has witnessed countless astounding flares — giant outbursts of plasma released from the solar surface — many of which have become iconic images of the ferocity of our nearest star.
 In its first year and a half, SDO saw nearly 200 solar flares, which allowed scientists to spot a pattern.
 They noticed that around 15% of the flares had a “late phase flare” that would follow minutes to hours after the initial flare.
 By studying this special class, scientists gained a better understanding of just how much energy is produced when the Sun erupts.